Dewert Okin Linear Actuators

 Visual USP communication

-The USP of the specific motor was its ability to extend with up to 12kN of force.
-To express the power of the linear actuator, we begin with visual research focused on industrial forms that naturally communicate force and performance.
-We gather references from aviation turbines, V8 engines, cylinder blocks, reinforced housings, heatsinks, and high tolerance mechanical assemblies.
-The goal is to identify visual cues that signal strength.
-This research guides the aesthetic direction and establishes a design language.
+he unique selling point of this particular motor was its ability to generate a force of up to 12 kN.
+To convey the linear drive’s performance capabilities, we began with visual research focusing on industrial forms that naturally convey strength and power.
+We gathered references from the fields of aviation turbines, V8 engines, cylinder blocks, reinforced housings, heat sinks and high-tolerance mechanical assemblies.
+The aim was to identify visual cues that signal strength.
+This research guided the aesthetic direction and established a design language.

 Setting a visual direction

-Using these references, we translate the collected visual cues into early concept sketches.
-This stage is about exploring silhouettes, proportions, and recognisable visual markers that subconsciously connect the actuator to the pre-defined aspects.
+Using these references, we translate the visual cues we have gathered into initial concept sketches.
+In this phase, we explore silhouettes, proportions and recognisable visual features that subconsciously link the actor to the predefined aspects.

 3D Modelling for manufacture

-We move into CAD, refining the concept into a form that fits the internal components and engineering constraints.
-Mounting points, wall thicknesses, tolerances, and the motor’s internal geometry re-define the form, and the design is shaped into a manufacturable housing while preserving the visual identity from the sketches.
+We switch to CAD and refine the concept into a shape that accommodates the internal components and technical constraints.
+Mounting points, wall thicknesses, tolerances and the internal geometry of the motor redefine the shape.
+In this way, the design is transformed into a manufacturable housing, whilst retaining the visual identity of the sketches.

 Software Preview